Grace and peace to all in these days of continued concerns due to COVID-19.

 - Please stay home if you or a member of your household have symptoms of COVID-19.
 According to the CDC, these include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.

-- With the constraints of social distancing, we can only accommodate 11 family units per service (a family unit is considered to be one person or more), for a total of about 25–28 people.
+- We can only accommodate 5 family units per service (a family unit is considered to be one person or more), a maximum of 15 people.
 As a result, you must make a reservation to attend.
 You can do so by calling the church office at (507) 387-6592, or by emailing firstname.lastname@example.org, or by texting Diana Stoll at (507) 351-6864.
 If you don’t receive confirmation of your reservation in a reasonable time, please try again.
 If more people want to attend than we can safely accommodate, we’ll add a second service that Sunday.

 What to Expect When You Arrive